-Mr. Evans was appointed to our Board of Directors in May, 2016.
+Mr. Evans was appointed to our Board of Directors in May 2016.
 He is currently the majority partner of ECP Benefits after having worked in the broadcast and communication industry for over twenty-five years.
 He began his broadcast career at WAGT-TV in Augusta, GA.
 Prior to that he was with the Georgia Railroad Bank.
 He served as President and CEO of Spartan Communications Inc., headquartered at the time in Spartanburg, S.C.
 He was responsible for the operation of thirteen television stations in seven states.
 He has served on the boards of many broadcast industry organizations including the Georgia Association of Broadcasters, South Carolina Broadcasters Association, National Association of Broadcasters, and was Chairman of the Television Operators Caucus.
 He, also, served on numerous civic, community, and non-profit boards and organizations.
 While a Rotarian, he was selected a Paul Harris fellow.
 He has served on advisory boards for Wachovia Bank of SC, Wells Fargo Bank - Augusta, Azalea Capital and currently Coca Cola Bottling Company United.
 He holds a BBA degree from Augusta University.
 Mr. Evans was selected to serve as a director because of his leadership and management expertise.

-James G. Jones II • Independent Director
+James G. Jones II · Independent Director

 Mr. Jones was appointed to our Board of Directors in August 2014 and re-elected in May 2017.
-Mr. Jones was a partner at Weaver Tidwell LLP, a regional certified public accounting firm with over 500 professionals.
-Prior to joining Weaver Tidwell, LLP, Mr. Jones was a partner in the Houston office of Padgett Stratemann & Co. from May 2014 to August 2016.
-Prior to joining Padgett Stratemann & Co., Mr. Jones worked at Ernst & Young LLP from 1998 to March 2014.
+Mr. Jones is currently providing professional consulting services on an independent basis.
+Mr. Jones was a partner at Weaver Tidwell LLP, a regional certified public accounting firm with over 500 professionals until November 2018.
+Prior to joining Weaver Tidwell, LLP, Mr. Jones was a partner in the Houston office of Padgett Stratemann & Co., from May 2014 to August 2016.
+Prior to joining Padgett Stratemann & Co., Mr. Jones was a partner at Ernst & Young LLP and worked there from 1998 to March 2014.
 Mr. Jones holds a Doctor of Jurisprudence from Louisiana State University and a Bachelor of Science in Accounting from the University of Louisiana at Monroe.
 Mr. Jones was selected to serve as a director because of his extensive tax and financial background, as well as his management expertise.